 High School: Graduated from Adlai Stevenson High School … Named First Team All-Area and First Team All-Conference by the Daily Herald in 2017 … Finished as one of the top 10 scorers in Stevenson history despite only playing one year as a full-time starter (2016-17) … Averaged 17.2 ppg during his senior season, including 19.8 ppg during conference play … Also averaged 1.8 spg … Shot 51.0 percent from the field and 80.0 percent at the charity stripe during his senior campaign … Went to Whitney Young Magnet High School in Chicago his first two years of high school … Once named Prep Hoops Player of the Week for Illinois … Played in every AAU Basketball National since the second grade … Was home schooled up until high school.

-Personal: Parents are Rodney and Andrea Herenton, both of whom attended Harvard University … Has two brothers, Rodney and Samuel … Rodney played basketball at Stanford from 2016-20 … Named after his grandfather, Dr. Willie Herenton, who was a five-time Golden Glove Boxing Champion and whose jersey is retired at Lemoyne-Owen College … His grandfather was also a five-term mayor of Memphis and the first African-American mayor in the state of Tennessee … Enjoys international travel and entrepreneurialism … Chose Miami because it was his dream school … Majoring in economics with a minor in marketing.
+Personal: Parents are Rodney and Andrea Herenton, both of whom attended Harvard University … Has two brothers, Rodney and Samuel … Rodney played basketball at Stanford from 2016-20 … Named after his grandfather, Dr. Willie Herenton, who was a five-time Golden Glove Boxing Champion and whose jersey is retired at Lemoyne-Owen College … His grandfather was also a five-term mayor of Memphis and the first African-American mayor in the state of Tennessee … Enjoys international travel and entrepreneurialism … Chose Miami because it was his dream school … Majoring in economics with a minor in sociology.